ThomBator/blog-ranker-fullstack-app/README.md

 ![Story Ranker Screenshot](./story-ranker-screenshot.png)

-# Story Ranker: A full-stack, "Hacker News" inspired application that enables users to share, like, and comment on blog posts.
+## A full-stack, "Hacker News" inspired application that enables users to share, like, and comment on blog posts.

 ## Technologies Used